-A triac is frequently used in many low-power applications such as juice makers, blenders, and vacuum cleaners, etc. It is economical and easy to control compared to two SCRs connected antiparallel.
+A triac is frequently used in many low-power applications, such as juice makers, blenders, vacuum cleaners, and so on.
+It is economical and easy to control compared to two SCRs connected antiparallel.
 However, a triac has a lower dv/dt capability and a longer turnoff time.
 It is not available in high voltage and current ratings.

-10.1.3 GTO (GATE-TURN-OFF) THYRISTOR
+10.1.3 GTO (GATE TURNOFF) THYRISTOR

-A GTO thyristor can be turned on by a single pulse of positive gate current (like a thyristor), but in addition it can be turned off by a pulse of negative gate current.
+A GTO thyristor can be turned on by a single pulse of positive gate current (like a thyristor), but in addition can be turned off by a pulse of negative gate current.
 Both on-state and off-state operation of the device are therefore controlled by the gate current.